marcprux/universal/README.md

 Note: A more pernicious issue can arise from ambiguously-encoded types.
 For example, `OneOf2<Int, Double>(1.0)` will encode the `Double` to JSON as "1.0", but when decoded, it will be decoded in the `Int` side.
 Care must be taken to ensure that types in a `oneOf` cannot be encoded in an ambiguous way.
 Using a discriminator enum value for each possible complex type is the standard way of dealing with this issue.

-### Recursive Types & `BricBrac.Indirect`
+### Indirect Recursive Types

-JSON schemas can have properties that optionally contain themselves, which is not permitted with Swift `Optional`s.  **Curio** handles this by permitting the declaration of fields that should be wrapped by an `Indirect`, which is simply defined as:
+JSON schemas can have properties that optionally contain themselves, which is not permitted with Swift `Optional`s.  **Curio** handles this by permitting the declaration of fields that should be wrapped by an `BricBrac.Indirect`, which is simply defined as:

 ```swift
 @propertyWrapper public indirect enum Indirect<Wrapped> : WrapperType, RawIsomorphism {